Finding & Evaluating Sources

 Even though this isn't in question format, it's an implied question—we assume that by making this statement, you'll next try to figure out whether your hypothesis is correct.
 So really, your research question turns into this:

 "Does smartphone usage at a young age increase a child's likelihood of developing anxiety?"

-A hypothesis means that you have a prediction to your research question that the answer will be "yes."
+A hypothesis means that you predict the answer to your research question will be "yes."
 You can create a more open ended approach where you adopt a posture of openness and curiosity like this:

 "I wonder if a teacher's appearance has an effect on their students."

 The "I wonder" phrase is also an implied question because presumably the way you'll learn about this topic is to find answers to questions about teacher appearance and student learning.
 In other words, you don't have to stick to an exact formula when developing a research question, but you do need to have a specific area of inquiry in mind.